Joyce Peterson

 She's also married to your favorite weather guy, Action News 5 Chief Meteorologist Ron Childers.

-Weekdays you'll find Joyce anchoring our 3:30 and 4 p.m. newscasts.
+Weekdays you'll find Joyce anchoring our 4 p.m. newscasts.
 Then she switches gears and hits the street to report at 10 p.m.

 |By Joyce Peterson and Lydian Kennin